-- Minimize the use of prior authorization for members meeting inclusion criteria for on label prescribing for medication, supplies, and equipment designated as recommended by the most current version of American Diabetes Association (ADA) Standards of Care (using grade A evidence).^{xlvii} - Example: Pharmacy benefit managers should approve grade A medications if the member has a history of a billed diagnosis of diabetes. - Example: Approve medications with grade A evidence automatically if the member has a previous prescription for metformin. - Example: Inform providers of medications on single preferred drug list for patients on Medicaid/Apple Health. - Example: Ensure formulary information is available at point of care to providers. - Cover and minimize cost sharing (co-pays, coinsurance, count towards deductible) to members for on label prescribing of medications with grade A evidence per most recent clinical guidance. - Do not require co-pay, coinsurance, nor have visits count against a member's deductible to receive visits for prediabetes/diabetes preventative care, such as for a National Diabetes Prevention Program (NDPP)/Special Diabetes Program for Indians (SDPI), or Diabetes Self-Management and Education Services (DSMES) and Medical Nutrition Therapy (MNT) visits. - □ Cover prediabetes and diabetes services along the spectrum of fee-for-service (FFS) to alternative payment models with risk-adjusted, person-level payments (e.g., PMPM)^{×ii×} - Hemoglobin A1C (A1C), Fasting Plasma Glucose, and random or post-prandial plasma glucose test monitoring without member co-pays/co-insurance or counting towards the members deductible:1 - Minimum once a year for members with prediabetes and living with risk for diabetes. - Minimum 2 times a year for members with diabetes. - For members needing insulin pumps, ensure coverage and access under the DME benefit, the pharmacy benefit, or both if possible.
-Consider pharmacy benefit coverage for continuous glucose monitors. - Accredited DSMES services both virtually and in-person without cost-sharing at a minimum of 6 visits per year.^{li} - Cover certified NDPPs of member's choosing with guidance from health care provider.^{lii} - Cover screening and monitoring for diabetic retinopathy at least annually. ^{liii} - A minimum of 6 hours a year for diabetes education and care in alignment with WA Medicaid coverage. - Visit with Registered Dieticians for individuals with diabetes or diagnosis with prediabetes for minimum of 3 encounters in the first 6 months of diagnosis for medical nutrition therapy.
-Then at least one encounter for every subsequent year.^{liv} - If a client requires more time with the Registered Dietician due to medical necessity, then approve more hours through a prior authorization process. - Visits with a Community Health Worker including virtual visits (as in Rhode Island, California) - \circ ~ Shared medical visits for patients with diabetes and prediabetes. $^{\sf lv}$
+☐ Minimize barriers to prior authorization by ensuring members meet inclusion criteria for on label prescribing for medication, supplies, and equipment designated as recommended by the most current version of American Diabetes Association (ADA) Standards of Care (using grade A evidence).

+- Example: Pharmacy benefit managers should approve grade A medications if the member has a history of a billed diagnosis of diabetes. - Example: Approve medications with grade A evidence automatically if the member has a previous prescription for metformin. - Example: Inform providers of medications on single preferred drug list for patients on Medicaid/Apple Health - Example: Ensure formulary information is available at point of care to providers Cover and minimize cost sharing (co-pays, coinsurance, count towards deductible) to members for on label prescribing of medications with grade A evidence per most recent clinical guidance. - □ Do not require co-pay, coinsurance, nor have visits count against a member's deductible to receive visits for prediabetes/diabetes preventative care, such as for a National Diabetes Prevention Program (NDPP)/Special Diabetes Program for Indians (SDPI), or Diabetes Self-Management and Education Services (DSMES) and Medical Nutrition Therapy (MNT) visits. - ☐ Cover prediabetes and diabetes services along the spectrum of fee-for-service (FFS) to alternative payment models with risk-adjusted, person-level payments (e.g., PMPM) - Hemoglobin A1C (A1C), Fasting Plasma Glucose, or random or post-prandial plasma glucose test monitoring without member co-pays/co-insurance or counting towards the members deductible: - Minimum once a year for members with prediabetes and living with risk for diabetes. - Minimum 2 times a year for members with diabetes. - For members needing insulin pumps, ensure coverage and access under the DME benefit, the pharmacy benefit, or both if possible.
+Consider pharmacy benefit coverage for continuous glucose monitors. - Accredited DSMES services both virtually and in-person without cost-sharing minimum of 6 visits per year. - Cover entire cost of any certified NDPP of member's choosing with guidance from health care provider. - o Cover screening and monitoring for diabetic retinopathy at least annually. - A minimum of 6 hours a year for diabetes education and care in alignment with WA Medicaid coverage. - Visit with Registered Dieticians for individuals with diabetes or diagnosis with prediabetes for minimum of 3 encounters in the first 6 months of diagnosis for medical nutrition therapy.
+Then at least one encounter for every subsequent year. - If a client requires more time with the Registered Dietician due to medical necessity, then approve more hours through a prior authorization process. - Visits with a Community Health Worker including virtual visits (as in Rhode Island, California) - o Shared medical visits for patients with diabetes and prediabetes.